 This item is a global rating of the quality of speech, i.e., clarity, difficulty in making oneself understood.
 In rating this item the tester should consider all of the speech produced by the Participant.
 Quantity of speech and word-finding difficulty, i.e., circumlocutions, are not rated on this item.
-It should be noted that moderately severe and severe rating for this item are reserved for Participants whose expressive language abilities are impaired to such an extent that they seldom communicate without difficulty.
+It should be noted that the higher scores (4-5) on this item are reserved for Participants whose expressive language abilities are impaired to such an extent that they seldom communicate without difficulty.